opensquare-network/paid-qa/README.md

 # Paid QA

-OpenSquare Paid-QA is an on-chain Paid Q&A platform that allow user to create topics and fund the valuable answers.
+OpenSquare Paid-QA is a paid Q&A platform that allow user to create topics and fund the valuable answers.
+It saves users' collaboration interactions to blockchain and stores collaboration content to IPFS.
-This repository is the nodejs implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec).
+This repository is the Node.js implementation of the [OpenSquare QA Specification](https://github.com/opensquare-network/qa-spec) standard 1.0.

 # Code structure

 The code is organized with [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) and make sure yarn is installed before running it.
-There are 9 packages `backend-common`, `common`, `consts`, `node-api`, `scan`, `server`, `site`, `spec` and `ui` under the `packages` folder.
+There are 9 packages `backend-common`, `common`, `node-api`, `scan`, `server`, `site`, `spec` and `ui` under the `packages` folder.

 ## backend-common